 Day trip to Zakopane (Krakow)

 Zakopane, the winter capital of Poland is located about 100km south of Krakow, close to the Slovak border and on the edge of the Tatra Mountains National Park.
-It gradually evolved from a little village to the region's health-resort and ultimately a reasonable-sized town, named the winter capital of Poland.
+It has gradually evolved from a little village, to the region's primary health-resort and the undisputed winter capital of Poland.
 It is popular for activities such as skiing, mountaineering and tourism.

 Folklore Evening (Krakow)